DTJF/libpruio/src/doc/_1_features.md

 calling the constructor PruIo::PruIo().
 Each subsystem gets controlled by its own status bit.
 When a system is set to be ignored, libpruio cannot access it.
-There's no configuration data and there's no reset to the initial state for the subsystem by the destructor PruIo::~PruIo.
+There's no configuration data and there's no reset to the initial state for the subsystem by the destructor PruIo::~PruIo().

 By default all subsystems are active (not ignored).
 All active subsystems are enabled after the constructor call (unless the hardware